 \subsubsection{Performance Analysis}

-The primary challenges for the performance analysis lie in the complex analysis scenarios and various integrated scenarios.
-By analyzing MIMO system characteristics and requirements, the generative AI agent can respond to researchers with detailed workflows and modeling constraints, improving design efficiency and reducing modeling errors that could easily be overlooked.
+The main challenges for the performance analysis are the complex analysis scenarios and various integrated scenarios.
+By analyzing MIMO system characteristics and requirements, the generative AI agent responds to users with detailed workflows and modeling constraints, which can improve the design efficiency and reduce the easily overlooked modeling errors.

-For performance analysis of different scenarios, such as the next-generation MIMO-aided ISAC and WET, the generative AI agent can first assist the researchers in identifying the essential characteristics unique to the target integrated scenarios.
-Subsequently, it recommends suitable performance metrics, thoughtfully chosen to encapsulate the distinct characteristics of the studied scenario while ensuring the analysis remains feasible and representative for next-generation MIMO systems.
-These approaches facilitated by the generative AI agent not only ensure that the distinctiveness of the integrated scenarios is adequately acknowledged and preserved but also guarantee that the performance analysis conducted is both comprehensive and tractable.
+For performance analysis of different scenarios, such as the next-generation MIMO-aided ISAC and WET, the generative AI agent can first assist the researchers to capture unique fundamental characteristics in particular aimed scenarios.
+Subsequently, it can recommend suitable performance metrics, thoughtfully chosen to showcase the distinct characteristics of the studied scenario while ensuring the analysis remains feasible and representative for next-generation MIMO systems.
+These approaches, facilitated by the generative AI agent, not only ensure that the distinctiveness of the integrated scenarios is adequately acknowledged and preserved but also guarantee that the performance analysis conducted is both comprehensive and tractable.